checkymander/iMessagesBackdoor/README.md

 - Logout Finished

-By going to Preferences in the GUI you can set an AppleScript that defines what happens when each of these events triggers.
+By modifying the Preferences in the GUI you can set an AppleScript handler that defines what happens when each of these events triggers.

-However, on a Red Team engagement we'd likely want to do this without requiring GUI access to the machine.
-Luckily, we're still able to modify plist files manually in order to force the application to accept our AppleScript handler.
+However, on a Red Team engagement we'd likely want to do this exclusively from the command line.
+Luckily, we're able to manually modify  the plist file in order to force the application to accept our AppleScript handler.

 iMessages stores its preferences file in two locations: